 Having resided in the Pacific Northwest for more than half a century, Tony Angell considers himself a regionalist as he treats the wild subjects of this country in carved stone, cast bronze and assorted two-dimensional media.

-A show of Angell’s work at Seattle’s Foster/White Gallery in December 2013 was enormously successful.
+A show of Angell’s work at Seattle’s Foster/White Gallery in the fall of 2017 was enormously successful.
 From June to September 2014, his holdings at the Seattle Art Museum were exhibited in a comprehensive overview of Pacific Northwest modernism.